novoda/espresso-support/README.md

 public ViewTestRule<MovieItemView> rule = new ViewTestRule<>(R.layout.test_movie_item_view);
 ```

-You can write BDD style tests here, highlighting the expected behaviour for your custom views, using a mixture of Espresso ViewActions and Mockito verifies:
+You can write BDD style tests here, highlighting the expected behavior for your custom views, using a mixture of Espresso ViewActions and Mockito verifies:

 ```java
 @Test